 Saint Paul-Aurélien church

 Lampaul-Plouarzel, a coastal town with a natural port, has seen Mediterranean ships pass through since ancient times.
 In 1959, a massaliote gold coin from the IVe century BC was found among the seaweeds on its shore.
 It could have come from the Pythéas expedition.
 See the document, column opposite.
 Like Lampaul-Plouarzel above and Lampaul in Ouessant, the town owes its name to the monk Saint Pol-Aurélien who built a monastery in the VIe century on the site of the current church.
 The territory became a parish in its own right in the Middle Ages, after being a Ploudalmézeau parish part.
-Essentially farmers, the Lampolais were 830 in 2018 over an area of 6 km2.
+Mainly farmers, the Lampolais population numbered 825 in 2024, covering an area of 6 km2.

 The dolmen of the Ribl